Cognitive Behavioral Therapy (CBT) for Adult Depression

 Location/Institution: Not specified

-This study used a subsample from Elkin et al. (1989).
+The study used the same sample as Elkin et al. (1989).
 The purpose of the study was to analyze data from the NIMH-sponsored Treatment for Depression Collaborative Research Program (TDCRP) which examined depression treatment with Imipramine (IMI-CM), Cognitive-Behavioral Therapy (CBT), [referred to by CEBC as Cognitive-Behavioral Therapy for Adult Depression (CBT)] or Interpersonal Therapy (IPT).
 Participants were randomly assigned to placebo or one of three active treatments: IMI-CM, CBT, or IPT.
 Measures utilized include the Social Adjustment Scale, Schedule for Affective Disorders and Schizophrenia-Change Version (SADS-C), the Hamilton Rating Scale for Depression, Global Adjustment Scale, the Hopkins Symptom Checklist, and the Beck Depression Inventory.
 Results indicate that there were no significant differences between the three treatments at the end of the study.
 Significant treatment differences emerged, however, at the 18-month follow-up time point.
 Patients in the IPT group reported greater satisfaction with treatment, and patients in both the IPT and CBT groups reported significantly greater effects of treatment on their capacity to establish and maintain interpersonal relationships and to recognize and understand sources of their depression.
-Limitations include lack of generalizability due to gender.
+Limitations include lack of generalizability due to gender and that only a subsample of the original sample was analyzed.

 Length of controlled postintervention follow-up: 18 months.